UNHCR-Guatemala/A2SIT/README.md

 # A2SIT

 This is the repository for the Admin2 Severity Index Tool (A2SIT).
-The A2SIT is a Shiny web app built in R which allows users to upload data and build a severity index!
+The A2SIT is a Shiny web app built in R which allows users to upload data and build a severity index.

 :warning: *The A2SIT is currently under development...* :construction: